ucsdwcsng/SlimeVR-Tracker-ESP_IMU-Wrangler/python_progs/README.md

 # Python IMU Extraction Programs
 ---
 The python programs in this folder are used to extract IMU data from the SlimeVR trackers.
+Some others are utility programs to aid in development and flash multiple trackers at once.

+---
+## build_and_flash.py
+---
+This program is used to flash multiple tags at once.
+Given a set of IPs, it will build and flash multiple tags at once without needing to change the platformio.ini config file.

+**Note: This only works for linux for now due to the dependency on relative root to execute the flashing program.**

+### Setup:
+* **To setup this program, you will need to modify variables inside the code:**
+    * `mcu = 'esp12e'`
+        * MCU represents what ESP32 type to flash for
+    * `ip_head_address = '192.168.1.'`
+        * IP head address represents the IPV4 mask as well as the first part of the IP address representing the tracker.
+    * `<esp12e/esp32>_devices = [1, 2, 3, 4, 5, 6]`
+        * Devices represent the last digit of the LAN IPV4 address.
+This is used to assign unique UDP ports for the trackers.

 ---
 ## External_Server.py